-My recent work features vanishing or obscured fragments of faces - maybe sometimes just an eye, nose or mouth - unpicking the idea of portraiture even further.
-Sometimes these fragments hang alone in an empty space, sometimes they are anchored with gestural marks, blocks of colour or bold outlines.
-The focus is still on the subject but the power is in the parts we cannot see.
-Our brains are invited to fill in the blanks.
+My work features vanishing or obscured fragments of faces - maybe sometimes just an eye, nose or mouth - unpicking the idea of portraiture even further.
+I focus on the parts that stand out to me, as if they were key sentences highlighted from an essay.
+So much is stripped back that the redacted elements take on power and it becomes as much about what you can't see as what you can.
+Sometimes these fragments hang alone in an empty space, sometimes they are anchored with gestural, abstract marks.
+The focus is still on the subject but our brains are invited to fill in the blanks.